 Coronavirus Fears Lead To Canceled Flights And Concerns Within The Travel Industry

-Across the country and around the world, flights are being cancelled, trade shows are being called off, and businesses are cutting back on employee travel; all due to fears related to the spread of the coronavirus.
+Across the country and around the world, flights are being canceled, trade shows are being called off and businesses are cutting back on employee travel; all because of fears related to the spread of the coronavirus.

-And the sudden and unforseen slowdown could cost the travel industry billions.
+The sudden and unforeseen slowdown could cost the travel industry billions.

 The Global Business Travel Association estimates that if coronavirus-related travel restrictions continue, whether the travel cutbacks are self-imposed or ordered by governments, spending on travel around the world could drop off by more than 37%, costing the industry a whopping $46.6 billion a month and nearly $560 billion in a year.